 Sleeps 10 - 4 bedrooms.
 Large open plan kitchen and living room.
 The newly fitted well-equipped kitchen has oak Shaker-style units, a 5 hob electric range with double oven, microwave, dishwasher, American style fridge/freezer.
 Double sink with the most fantastic view that goes on for miles down the valley and over to the Black Mountains.
 Ample work and storage space and all you need for cooking a special meal for a large group.
 Long antique oak refectory table and oak chairs in the dining area with the original old oak exposed A-frame beams above.
 Lovely terracotta floors throughout.
 French windows, also built with locally sourced oak, on either side of this large living space, add to the light and airy feel and open out onto the front and rear patios - perfect for an outdoor breakfast or evening drink.
 The living area has comfortable sofas, one leather, and several armchairs, large televison with Sky, DVD, WIFI and B/T Vision and a large woodburning stove, set in the stone and oak fireplace, rugs and cosy furnishings make this perfect for an evening by the fire.

 There is a children's area in a separate room near the entrance, with sofa, smaller TV with built-in DVD and video player and box of books and toys etc.

 A downstairs drying room with a washing machine and space for hanging wet clothes and storing walking boots etc.

-Bedroom 2: a twin bedroom which can be made into a large double.
+Bedroom 2: A twin bedroom.
 An oak stable door leads from here to the patio.

 Two downstairs shower rooms, the first is adapted for the disabled with excellent power shower, toilet and handbasin.